-Colonoscopy is the inspection of the entire large intestine (colon) using a long, flexible, lighted viewing scope (colonoscope), which is usually linked to a video monitor similar to a TV screen.
+Colonoscopy is the inspection of the entire large intestine (colon) using a long, flexible, lighted viewing scope (colonoscope), which is usually linked to a video monitor.
 A colonoscopy may be done to screen for cancer or to investigate symptoms, such as bleeding.

 A doctor will collect a tissue sample (biopsy) from any abnormal area.
 The tissue is then analyzed by a pathologist.

 Primary Medical ReviewerAdam Husney, MD - Family Medicine

 Specialist Medical ReviewerArvydas D. Vanagunas, MD - Gastroenterology